eduvpn/documentation/CLIENT_COMPAT.md

 ## Linux

 The following table lists Linux distribution support when using NetworkManager's OpenVPN plugin and manual configuration.
-In order to install the NetworkManager OpenVPN plugin.

 On Fedora/Red Hat Enterprise Linux/CentOS you need to install the package `NetworkManager-openvpn-gnome`.
 On Red Hat Enterprise Linux/CentOS you MUST